Move-In Checklist

 Don’t underestimate the Bay Area weather!
 In addition to an umbrella or solid rain jacket, sweaters and warm blankets are also a good idea.

-Life at UC Berkeley isn’t all just schoolwork.
+Life at UC Berkeley isn’t just schoolwork.
 To pass the time, my roommate brought games (and got our entire floor hooked on One Night Werewolf), I brought my water colors, and my film friends brought their cameras.
 Plan for how to store these personal items if they take up space!
+It’s great to bring items that can be shared, too, like books or cards.

 Nina (right) and Sean filming with a DSLR camera for the Cinematic Arts & Production Club